 The best thing to do is to use a custom-fitted tray if applicable.
 We'd always recommend checking with a dentist before using any whitening products,even our own.
 That’s just because the dentist can recommend the best whitening or bleaching treatment for your teeth and their unique shape and sensitivity.

 A custom-fitted whitening tray is essentially a small retainer you set onto your teeth.
 If it fits perfectly, only your teeth will come into contact with the bleaching agent, leaving your gums undisturbed.
-Dentists are theonly ones who can make custom-fitted trays.
+Dentists are theonly ones who can make custom trays.

 Remember to Trim Whitening Strips

 If you decide to use regular over-the-counter whitening strips, be sure to trim the strips so they fit your teeth.
 Most commercial whitening strips are larger than your teeth since they’re designed to fit the largest teeth possible in a “one-size-fits-all” sort of way.
-But this can accidentally cause the bleached part of the strips to contact your gums, which can cause sensitivity and pain.
+But this can accidentally cause the bleached part of the strips to contact your gums, which can cause gum and tooth sensitivity and pain.

-Just hold the strips up to your teeth and estimate how well they seem to fit.
+Just hold the teeth whitening strips up to your teeth and estimate how well they seem to fit.
 You can use a sharp pair of scissors to get rid of any excess material.
 This isn’t a problem since whitening strips are disposable and are meant to be thrown away after being used.

 Consider Using a Desensitizing Gel

-You can alternatively use a desensitizing gel by applying the gel to your gums immediately prior to whitening your teeth.
+You can alternatively use a desensitizing gel by applying the whitening gel to your gums immediately prior to whitening your teeth.
 A desensitizing gel essentially puts your nerves to sleep, meaning they shouldn’t feel any irritation or pain even if they get burned from the bleaching product.

 It's more often a better idea to use a desensitizing gel as an extra measure, then still take other steps to make sure that bleaching agents don't contact your gums at all.